 Both songs showcase a smooth Rock Vocal with light, underlying gravel that flaunts confident and masterful Guitar shredding, throughout.
 He considers himself a, "Guitar Head."
 He runs a couple of Fender strats, both slightly modded through rough and a 1957 Fender Tweed Blues Deluxe.
 He records Reel to Reel!
 He is also a master of a righteously cooky collection of vintage Keys, wish I had room!

 Drew Jarvie, our Brecon Indie Consultant, wrote this marvel of a critique: “Grunge sings like a man possessed with an Eddie Vedder spirit.
-Unholy Jane is a an amazing song with magnificent guitar work, that provides a tremendous counterpoint to Grunge’s singing.”
-He continued to hook Unholy Jane with an air of Pearl Jam; high praise indeed!
+Unholy Jane is a an amazing song with magnificent guitar work, that provides a tremendous counterpoint to Grunge's singing. " He continued to hook Unholy Jane with an air of Pearl Jam; high price indeed!

 He continues writing about a second track marvel from, Bad Monkey.